 - Loss of Depth Perception

-- Unprecedented Sensitivity to Light – Excessive Glare and Halos Around Lights
+- Sensitivity to Light – Excessive Glare and Halos Around Lights Especially at Night

 How Cataract is Treated

-Thousands of patients just like you in the Dallas / Ft.
-Worth have chosen our team of highly-skilled surgeons.
-We hear all the time that our cataract procedures have benefited our patients in so many positive ways!
+Since 1961, thousands of patients just like you in the Dallas / Ft.
+Worth area have chosen our team of highly-skilled doctors and surgeons.

-Cataracts are treated by removing the clouded lens through no-stitch microsurgery.
-Key-Whitman Eye Center offers the latest advances in cataract technology, like laser cataract surgery.
+Cataracts are treated by removing the cloudy lens through no-stitch out-patient surgery.
+Key-Whitman Eye Center offers the latest advances in cataract technology, like femtosecond laser cataract surgery.
 No matter which option you choose, cataract surgery is a proven procedure that has a long history of being extremely safe and effective.